yazenoubari/NYT_spelling_bee_solver/README.md

 >
 >     ![Cropped](https://github.com/yazenoubari/NYT_spelling_bee_solver/blob/yazenoubari-patch-2/cropped.png)
 >
 > 4. Create images of each of the letters: give the cartesian location of each letter using it relationship to the image's length and width.
 These proportions will vary for every letter.
-E.g. an letter in the center of an image is at ''0.5 * width'' of image.<Br>
+In this example, 'T' is at the center of the image.
+This location can be defined by: ''0.5 * width'' & ''0.5 * length'' of image.<Br>
 >
 >     ![A](https://github.com/yazenoubari/NYT_spelling_bee_solver/blob/yazenoubari-patch-3/r_TOP.png)
 >     ![V](https://github.com/yazenoubari/NYT_spelling_bee_solver/blob/yazenoubari-patch-3/r_BOT.png)